Live Nation (LYV)

 Competitors in the live event promotion and management sector include Endeavor (NYSE:EDR), Disney (NYSE:DIS), and MSG Entertainment (NYSE:MSGE).

 We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-Live Nation’s recent performance shows its demand has slowed as its annualized revenue growth of 12.4% over the last two years was below its five-year trend.
+Live Nation’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 7.7% over the last two years was well below its five-year trend.
 Note that COVID hurt Live Nation’s business in 2020 and part of 2021, and it bounced back in a big way thereafter.
-Live Nation Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 15.7% over the next 12 months, an improvement versus the last two years.
-This projection is particularly healthy for a company of its scale and implies its newer products and services will fuel better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 10.8% over the next 12 months.
+Although this projection implies its newer products and services will fuel better top-line performance, it is still below average for the sector.

 6. Operating Margin

-Live Nation’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 4.1% over the last two years.
+Live Nation’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 4.5% over the last two years.
 This profitability was lousy for a consumer discretionary business and caused by its suboptimal cost structure.

 7. Earnings Per Share